TritonDataCenter/node-verror/README.md

 # Reference: VError, WError, PError, SError

-VError, WError, PError, and SError are convenient drop-in replacements for `Error` that support printf-style arguments, first-class causes, informational properties, and other useful features.
+VError, WError, PError, and SError are convenient drop-in replacements for `Error` that support printf-style arguments (except `PError` whose purpose is to skip printf), first-class causes, informational properties, and other useful features.

 ## Constructors